charmbracelet/lipgloss/README.md

 ## Aligning Text

-You can align blocks of text to the left, right, or center.
+You can align paragraphs of text to the left, right, or center.

 ```go
 var style = lipgloss.NewStyle().